nccgroup/sobelow/x.README.md

 * Unsafe serialization

-Potential vulnerabilities are flagged in different colors according to confidence in exploitability.
+Potential vulnerabilities are flagged in different colors according to confidence in their insecurity.
 High confidence is red, medium confidence is yellow, and low confidence is green.

 A finding is typically marked "low confidence" if it looks